bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 ## Available APIs
 BigCommerce has several APIs that let you manage store data, authenticate customers, make client-side queries for product information, and more.

-### REST APIs (V2 & V3)
+### REST Store Management APIs
-BigCommerce's REST APIs (for example, the [Catalog API](/api-reference/catalog/catalog-api)) allow you to manage store data and take actions that mimic store administrator activity.
-Some example uses of the REST APIs are:
+BigCommerce's Store Management and Payment APIs (for example, the [Catalog API](/api-reference/catalog/catalog-api)) allow you to manage transactions, store data, and store administrator activity.
+Example use cases include the following:
 * Add and update products in a store
 * Update a customer's order and change the order status
 * Create a coupon